keduba/my_test/content/post/turning-35-on-february-26-2022/index.md

 I used to think that all that should be written on any subject has been written or that all that should be invented has been invented, but when I started to make effort to be a better and more confident person, I discovered that for every epoch people have to do what they have to do to solve the problems that they face at their time, and everyone can chip in their *tuppence* to move things along.

-Rather than move forward while looking back or, worse still, walking backwards in the direction of the future while looking all the time at the past, turn your back on the past and face the future squarely.
-The past recedes and if you are determinedly going forward, what is past will eventually leave you alone if you let go of it.
+Rather than move forward while looking back or, worse still, walking backwards in the direction of the future while facing the past, turn your back on the past and face the future squarely.
+The past recedes and if you are determined to go forward, what is past will eventually leave you alone if you let go of it.

 ## Conclusion

 This is the first time I am writing on my birthday.
 I hope to do this in the coming years as a way to look at the direction that my compass has led me, and the experiences I have gathered in the process.

 *Nemo dat quod non habet* as the Latin adage says.
 No one gives what he does not have.
-If you must give, you must work to acquire it, whatever *it* may be.
+If you must give it, you should have it.
+To have it, work to acquire it whatever *it* may be.

 *Age quod agis* loosely translated to "Do what you are doing," can also be expressed in these strong words, "Whatever your hands find to do, do it with your might."